arav06/web3/freshman/README.md

 People can also create their own tokens on Ethereum without anyone's permission.
 There are standards to be followed when creating tokens

-The ERC20 standard is to be followed when creating and deploying a smart contract to the network
+The ERC20 standard is to be followed when creating and deploying a token to the network

 ERC721 and ERC1155 are standards to be followed when creating and deploying NFTs to the network.
 Helps NFT  marketplaces be compatible with all types of NFTs